KURO-1125/TaskBoard/README.md

 # TaskBoard Pro

-An advanced task collaboration platform with workflow automation capabilities.
+## Project Introduction

+TaskBoard Pro is an advanced project collaboration platform that combines Kanban-style task management with powerful workflow automation capabilities.
+Built with modern web technologies, it enables teams to streamline their project workflows through customizable automation rules and real-time collaboration features.

+---

 ## Features